- openEuler Fails to Start After It Is Installed to the Second Disk

 openEuler Fails to Start After It Is Installed to the Second Disk

-The OS is installed on the second disk sdb during the installation, causing startup failure.
+The OS is installed on the second disk sdb during the installation.
+The openEuler fails to be started.

 When openEuler is installed to the second disk, MBR and GRUB are installed to the second disk sdb by default.
 The following two situations may occur: